bch29/agda-holes/README.md

 Notice that `⌞_⌟` is wrapped around the part of the expression that we want to rewrite in the left hand side.
 The goal type to the right of the `=` is `a + ⌞ b + c ⌟ ≡ a + (c + b)`, which is equivalent to `a + (b + c) ≡ a + (c + b)`.
 The argument to `cong!` is just the proof needed to perform the rewriting, assuming we are inside the 'hole'.
 The rest is done by `cong!`.

+In addition to performing congruence automatically, it performs symmetry too: you can provide the proof in either direction, and if necessary symmetry is applied.

 This works particularly well in conjunction with equational reasoning, as demonstrated above.

 ### Propositional Equality ###